NuoChen1999/nuochen1999.github.io/_pages/publications.md

   **N. Chen**, L. Wan, Q.G.
 Chen and Y. -J. Pan

-  2023 International Congress of Canadian Mechanical Engineering (CSME)
+  2023 International Congress of Canadian Society of Mechanical Engineering (CSME)

 - **Research on the human-following method, fall gesture recognition, and protection method for the walking-aid cane robot**